Namo tassa bhagavato arahato sammāsambuddhassa

 Introduction to 1.2.6

-Dutiyachiggaḷayugasuttaṃ (The Second Simile of the Turtle)
+Dutiyachiggaḷayugasuttaṃ - The Second Simile of the Turtle

-The sutta is also quoted in long courses and therefore selected here to introduce the collection of texts in the Pāli canon that precedes the Aṅguttaranikāyo, the collection of ‘Connected Discourses’: the Saṃyuttanikāyo.
+The Dutiyachiggaḷayugasutta5 is selected here to introduce the collection of texts in the Pāli canon that precedes the Aṅguttaranikāyo, the collection of ‘Connected Discourses’: the Saṃyuttanikāyo.

 The Saṃyuttanikāyo consists of five divisions —‘vaggā’— where mostly shorter expositions are grouped mainly according to the subjects they deal with.
 ETP will present various examples in future suttas, so for example from the Vedanāsaṃyuttaṃ.6

 “Tasmātiha, bhikkhave, ‘idaṃ dukkhan’ti yogo karaṇīyo, ‘ayaṃ dukkhasamudayo’ti yogo karaṇīyo, ‘ayaṃ dukkhanirodho’ti yogo karaṇīyo, ‘ayaṃ dukkhanirodhagāminī paṭipadā’ti yogo karaṇīyo”ti.

 appears at the end of many suttas of the Buddha where he stirs his listeners to proceed on the path.
 May this concluding example of this section titled ‘dullabho’—‘difficult, rare to encounter, attain’ inspire all who read it to work with full zeal for one’s own wellbeing and those of many others!

 1. hettha: hi + ettha: because + here, in this place